-- 1. Procurement (contract) transactions should be competitively awarded unless circumstances preclude competition. - 2.
-When any contractual or equipment procurement is anticipated to be in excess of \$150,000, grantees must submit a Procurement Questionnaire https://eGrants.gov.texas.gov/updates.aspx to OOG for approval prior to procurement.
-Grantees must ensure these contracts address administrative, contractual, or legal remedies in instance where contractors violate or breach contract terms and provide for such sanctions and penalties as appropriate. - 3.
-When contractual or equipment procurement is anticipated to be in excess of \$10,000, grantees must address termination for cause and for convenience by the grantee including the manner by which it will be affected and the basis for settlement. - 4.
-The grantees awarded federal funds administered by CJD may find other applicable rules governing procurements in the current edition of the OJP Financial Guide.
+- A. Procurement (contract) transactions should be competitively awarded unless circumstances preclude competition. - B. When any contractual or equipment procurement is anticipated to be in excess of \$150,000, grantees must submit a Procurement Questionnaire https://eGrants.gov.texas.gov/updates.aspx to OOG for approval prior to procurement.
+Grantees must ensure these contracts address administrative, contractual, or legal remedies in instance where contractors violate or breach contract terms and provide for such sanctions and penalties as appropriate. - C. When contractual or equipment procurement is anticipated to be in excess of \$10,000, grantees must address termination for cause and for convenience by the grantee including the manner by which it will be affected and the basis for settlement.

-8.2 Subcontracting
+6.2 Subcontracting